kgjerde/corporaexplorer/README.md

 See the [Usage](usage.md) document for more details.

 ## How to cite

+Please cite the following paper if you use **corporaexplorer** in your research.

 Gjerde, Kristian Lundby.
 2019. “corporaexplorer: An R package for dynamic exploration of text collections.” *Journal of Open Source